Academic Policies & Requirements

 The university recognizes that many members of the Bucknell community use names other than their legal names to identify themselves.
 Generally, the preferred name may be used except where the legal name is required, such as payroll records and student transcripts.

 Bucknell offers the opportunity to use a preferred first and/or middle name out of respect for the identity of our students.
 Preferred names deemed inconsistent with that goal, including when used to avoid a legal obligation, may be refused or removed.

 Students have the opportunity to display a legal name or a preferred name on their diploma.
 Bucknell considers the diploma to be a ceremonial document, and thus will allow a preferred name to be used in lieu of the legal name of record.
 However, be advised that in some situations the diploma may need to be used as a legal document, requiring that the name on the diploma match other legal documents.
 Please contact the Registrar’s Office for further information.
 Students who have changed their legal name may note that change on University records by presenting appropriate documentation to the Registrar’s Office (e.g., a court order or Social Security card).

-*Please note that a fee may be charged where a name change requires a diploma re-order.
+*Please note that a fee may be charged when a name change requires a diploma reorder.